SoonbeomChoi/BEGANSing/README.md

 # To Do
 - To publish pre-trained model on torchhub.
 - To offer English based text interface for non-Korean speakers.
+- To remove scipy dependency in utils/dsp.py.
+Scipy is only used for scipy.signal.lfilter because torchaudio.functional.lfilter is slow.
 - To open the dataset used in the paper.